SteveGilham/altcover/docs/AltCover/AltCover/Command/ImportModule-apidoc.md

 # Command.ImportModule method

-Indicate how to consume for PowerShell The `Import-Module` command required.
+Indicate how to consume for PowerShell

 ```csharp
 public static string ImportModule()
 ```

+## Return Value

+The `Import-Module` command required.

 ## See Also